 For purposes of the Trustees' evaluation of the Putnam funds' investment performance, the Trustees generally focus on a competitive industry ranking of each fund's total net return over a one-year, three-year and five-year period.
 For a number of Putnam funds with relatively unique investment mandates for which Putnam Management informed the Trustees that meaningful competitive performance rankings are not considered to be available, the Trustees evaluated performance based on their total gross and net returns and comparisons of those returns to the returns of selected investment benchmarks.
-In the case of your fund, the Trustees considered that its class IA share cumulative total return performance at net asset value was in the following quartiles of its Lipper peer group (Lipper VP (Underlying Funds) - International Large-Cap Value Funds) for the one-year, three-year and five-year periods ended December 31, 2020 (the first quartile representing the best-performing funds and the fourth quartile the worst-performing funds):
+In the case of your fund, the Trustees considered that its class IA share cumulative total return performance at net asset value was in the following quartiles of its Lipper peer group (Lipper VP (Underlying Funds) - Multi-Cap Growth Funds) for the one-year, three-year and five-year periods ended December 31, 2020 (the first quartile representing the best-performing funds and the fourth quartile the worst-performing funds):

-One-year period Three-year period Five-year period 1st 1st 2nd
+One-year period Three-year period Five-year period 4th 3rd 2nd

-Over each of the one-year, three-year and five-year periods ended December 31, 2020, there were 14 funds in your fund's Lipper peer group.
+Over the one-year, three-year and five-year periods ended December 31, 2020, there were 99 funds in your fund's Lipper peer group.
 (When considering performance information, shareholders should be mindful that past performance is not a guarantee of future results.)

+The Trustees expressed concern about your fund's fourth quartile performance over the one-year period ended December 31, 2020.
 The Trustees considered Putnam Management's continued efforts to support fund performance through certain initiatives, including structuring compensation for portfolio managers to enhance accountability for fund performance, emphasizing accountability in the portfolio management process, and affirming its commitment to a fundamental-driven approach to investing.
 The Trustees noted further that Putnam Management had made selective hires and internal promotions in 2020 to strengthen its investment team.